-Let the Attorneys and Medical Investigators at Schochor, Federico and Staton Help You
+Let the Attorneys and Medical Investigators at Schochor and Staton, P.A.
+Help You

-Schochor, Federico and Staton focuses its practice on representing those harmed as a result of medical malpractice.
+Schochor and Staton, P.A. focuses its practice on representing those harmed as a result of medical malpractice.
 Since our firm has been exclusively handling medical malpractice cases since our founding in 1984, we have a thorough understanding of how to build strong lawsuits to help plaintiffs pursue the maximum compensation possible when health care providers fail to diagnose or misdiagnose cancer.
 We have filed more medical negligence cases than any other law firm in Maryland and have won over $1 billion in settlements and verdicts.

 Contact us online or call us today at 410-234-1000 to speak with one of our attorneys about your case.
 You pay nothing unless we make a recovery on your behalf.

 Cancer can affect nearly every part of the human body.
 Symptoms for each particular form of cancer vary, though there are critical signs that the American Cancer Society has identified as general symptoms that can sometimes be linked to cancer.
 They are:

 - Breast Mass.
 A new or enlarging mass in the breast or armpit may be a sign of cancer.